mirfan899/sppas/Packager/doc/04_GUI/41_getting_started.md

 - "Close" to apply changes then close the frame.

-The `Plug-in` button allows to install a new plugin.
+### About

-The `About` button opens a new frame which gives the main information about
-SPPAS: authors, license, web site URL, etc.
+The `About` action button allows to display the main information about SPPAS: authors, license, web site URL, etc.

+### Help

-The `Help` button opens the documentation and allows to browse in the chapters and sections.
+The `Help` action button opens the documentation and allows to browse in the chapters and sections.

 ![The Help Browser Frame](./etc/screenshots/helpbrowser.png)

-#### The content of the frame.

-The content of the main frame is made of 4 main panels:

-1. the file list panel (FLP), at left;
-2. the automatic annotation panel (AAP); at middle-top;
-3. the components panel (CCP), at middle-bottom;
-4. the plug-ins panel (P&P), at right.